 This local area includes a long stretch of coastline with numerous estuaries and unique marine values.
 There are three significant marine protected areas: Point Hicks Marine National Park, Cape Howe Marine National Park and Beware Reef Marine Sanctuary, which support significant marine biodiversity.

-Available data indicate that the Protect the Best Local Area is in very good condition (Table 1).
+Available data indicate that the Protecting the Best- Far East Gippsland Local Area is in very good condition (Table 1).
 In 2019−20, however, bushfires affected over 80% of this local area, burning a large proportion of the native vegetation and killing or displacing large numbers of animals.
 The full extent of the impact and recovery from this event is not yet fully understood.
+A range of bushfire recovery programs have been implemented following the the fires experienced in this Local Area.

-Table 1: Condition and trend of Protect the Best Local Area
+Table 1: Condition and trend of Protecting the Best – Far East Gippsland Local Area

-The high proportion of public land and retention of much of the native vegetation and habitats of the region, coupled with a relatively sparse population, means that the Protect the Best Local Area is subject to lower levels of threat from changed land use than elsewhere in Victoria and the East Gippsland Region.
+The high proportion of public land and retention of much of the native vegetation and habitats of the region, coupled with a relatively sparse population, means that the Protecting the Best- Far East Gippsland Local Area is subject to lower levels of threat from changed land use than elsewhere in Victoria and the East Gippsland Region.
 Over much of the local area threats to biodiversity arise from:

 Increase in temperatures coupled with decreased rainfall have led to an increase in the risk of severe bushfire events.
 This occurred in 2019-20, where extensive areas of of native vegetation was destroyed by extensive bushfires, resulting in direct death of flora and fauna and loss and alteration of habitat.
 Over one million hectares, (56% of the East Gippsland region) was burnt.